retro16/acsi2stm/README.md

   they submit, and their patience when things fail !
 * Olivier Jan for the Mega STE PCB.
 * Tomasz Orczyk for finding a way to have a much better version of GCC.
+* Joe Ceklosky for his feedback and help on fixing RTC issues.